Communities

 General comments

-Andy aka‭ wrote over 3 years ago
+Andy aka‭ wrote about 4 years ago

 There are plenty of references to be found on google on this subject so pick one and, if still confused then ask a more specific question.

-aditya98‭ wrote over 3 years ago
+aditya98‭ wrote about 4 years ago

 @Andy aka ,I have edited my question and please see that.

-Andy aka‭ wrote over 3 years ago
+Andy aka‭ wrote about 4 years ago

 ESD can cause damage that only shows itself when operating in a real circuit close to its voltage limits.
 In other words, ESD can degrade a component that causes it to fail early and not immediately.

-Lundin‭ wrote over 3 years ago
+Lundin‭ wrote about 4 years ago

 In general, old standard logic circuits were very sensitive to ESD.
 Most newer parts no matter the kind has some manner of ESD protection.
 Still, it happens now and then that something breaks through ESD.
 Often the rare, mysterious kind of errors where a part breaks after some time in the field and you can't explain why.
 Similarly, when doing formal ESD testing, it is often some unexpected part that goes, some scenario you didn't consider etc.